 Ambala District, Haryana

-Ambala District is an administrative district in the state of Haryana, India.
-It is situated about 45 km from Chandigarh, the state capital of Haryana.
-The district headquarters is located at Ambala.
-Hindi, Haryanvi and Punjabi are the main languages spoken in the district.
-The district covers a total geographical area of 1,574 km², including 1,440.40 km² of rural area and 133.60 km² of urban area.
+Ambala is an administrative district in Haryana, India.
+The district is located about 45 km from Chandigarh, the capital of Haryana.
+Its administrative headquarters is in Ambala.
+Hindi, Haryanvi and Punjabi are the major languages spoken in the district.
+The district covers a total area of 1,574 km², including 1,440.40 km² of rural area and 133.60 km² of urban area.

 List of Tehsils in Ambala District